her-mirror/Agent-Aara/docs/troubleshooting/common-issues.md

 ## 🔧 Overview

-This guide covers the most common issues users encounter with the Ara Health Agent and provides step-by-step solutions to resolve them.
+This guide covers the most common issues users encounter with the Aara Health Agent and provides step-by-step solutions to resolve them.

 ## 🚨 Installation Issues